USEPA/CMAQ/DOCS/Release_Notes/inline_phot_diagnostic_and_OMI.md

 Changes were made to the inline photolysis module to update the OMI total ozone column data and to create more comprehensive photolysis diagnostic files.

 1. **OMI total ozone column data:**  The OMI total ozone column data have been extended through 10 January 2018.
+The OMI data file is now CCTM/src/phot/inline/OMI_1979_to_2017.dat.
 In addition, the interpolation method now allows ozone to vary over the time of day.
-The data only depends on Julian day.
-The OMI data file is now CCTM/src/phot/inline/OMI_1979_to_2017.dat,
-   * Change the interpolation method.
-     * allows the interpolation to vary over time of day
-       * currently only depends on Julian day
-     * resolution of the OMI data is no longer hard coded but defined in the data file.
-       * **<p style='color:red'>the change will cause the version 5.2 of the OMI data file to crash the CMAQ model from an I/O error </p>**
+The data currently only depend on Julian day.
+In addition, the resolution of the OMI data is no longer hard-coded; it is now defined in the data file.
+The latter change denies the use of the CMAQv5.2 OMI data file with CMAQv5.3, unless the following lines are added to the top of the file:
-       * to use the version 5.2 of OMI file add the below lines at the top of the file

                   nlat     17
                   nlon     17

-2. Diagnostic files are now more comprehensive.
+2. **Updates to PHOTDIAG files:**  The diagnostic photolysis files are now more comprehensive.
 There are now three photolysis diagnostic files.
 More detailed information is in the subsections, below.
    * The new output variables include: the aerosol optical depth in *PHOTDIAG1* and interpolated to 550 nm plus total extinction, extinction from gases (Rayleigh scattering, NO<sub>2</sub>, and O<sub>3</sub>), and aerosol extinction at the wavelengths used calculate photolysis rates in *PHOTDIAG3*.
-   * New runscript environment variables tailor the number of layers (NLAYS_PHOTDIAG) and the wavelengths (NWAVE_PHOTDIAG) written to *PHOTDIAG2* and *PHOTDIAG3* files.
+   * New runscript environment variables tailor the number of layers (NLAYS_PHOTDIAG) and the wavelengths (NWAVE_PHOTDIAG) written to *PHOTDIAG2* and *PHOTDIAG3*.
     * The new file, *PHOTDIAG3*, contains optical and radiative information, some of which is new and some which was moved from *PHOTDIAG2*.

-## Description of diagnostic files from inline photolysis
+## Data output in the diagnostic files from inline photolysis

 * *PHOTDIAG1* (see Table 1)
-   * Surface Values of Optical Inputs and Radiative Results from the inline calculation of Photolysis Rates
+   * Surface values of optical inputs and radiative results from the inline calculation of photolysis rates
-   * The variable AOD_W550_ANGST is not used to calculate photolysis rates and is calculated from aerosol extinction at 550 nm of each layer.
-See information on the PHOTDIAG3 file.
+   * The variable, AOD_W550_ANGST, is not used to calculate photolysis rates and is calculated from aerosol extinction at 550 nm of each layer.
+See additional information on *PHOTDIAG3*.

 * *PHOTDIAG2* (see Table 2)
-  * Three dimensionals values of Photolysis rates used to make predictions from the inline calculation of photolysis Rates.
+  * Three-dimensional values of photolysis rates used to make predictions from the inline calculation of photolysis rates.
-  * The run script can set the number of layers for the file by the environment variable, NLAYS_PHOTDIAG.
+  * The runscript can set the number of layers for the file by the environment variable, NLAYS_PHOTDIAG.
 The default value equals all layers of the simulation.
-When the run script sets NLAYS_PHOTDIAG, PHOTDIAG2 covers from the first layer to the value of NLAYS_PHOTDIAG.
+When the runscript sets NLAYS_PHOTDIAG, *PHOTDIAG2* includes the lowest-model layer to the value of NLAYS_PHOTDIAG.
   * Variables names can change with the photochemical mechanism used because each mechanism is developed with its own rate constants.
-  * Files containing cross-section and quantum yield data are in CMAQ repository under subdirectory, UTIL/inline_phot_preproc/photolysis_CSQY_data.
+  * Files containing cross-section and quantum yield data are in CMAQ repository in UTIL/inline_phot_preproc/photolysis_CSQY_data.

 * *PHOTDIAG3* (New; see Table 3)
   * Includes three-dimensional values of optical inputs and radiative results used to make predictions from the inline photolysis calculation.